nwtnni/facebook-message-scraper/readme.md

 ### Issues

-Right now, each message is its own Java object, which can eat up RAM fairly quickly.
+If you have enormous conversations, Java may run out of memmory.
 If the program crashes after selecing the file but before the GUI appears, Java probably ran out of memory.
-To fix this, you can launch Java with command-line arguments to allow more RAM usage:
+To try and fix this, you can launch Java with command-line arguments to allow more RAM usage, e.g.:

 `java -jar -Xmx1024m facebook-message-scraper.jar`

+or

+`java -jar -Xmx2048m facebook-message-scraper.jar`

 So far this hasn't been an issue for most people.